I want to apply cool technical innovations to magic.

 For example, when I go down the road of treating magical energy like electricity, before long the magic effectively is electricity.

-As far as the user experience is concerned, there is no difference.
+As far as the audience experience is concerned, there is no difference.

 One of the main differences between common fantasy magic and technology is magic is usually exclusive, while technology invariably becomes mass-produced tools.